 A successful process was developed in 1853 by Alois Auer, Director of the Government Printing Office of Vienna, and brought to England by Henry Bradbury.
-Termed "nature printing," the process involved passing the object to be reproduced between a steel plate and a lead plate, through two rollers closely screwed together.
-The high pressure imbeds the object, for example a leaf, – into the lead plate.
+Termed nature printing.
+The process involved passing the object to be reproduced between a steel plate and a lead plate, through two rollers closely screwed together.
+The high pressure imbeds the object, for example a leaf, into the lead plate.
 When colored ink is applied to this stamped lead plate, a copy can be produced.
 Several colors could be applied individually, by hand, to appropriate areas of the plate and all colors printed together from one pull of the press.
-Very few books were actually printed by this method during the nineteenth century, with Henry Bradbury continuing to be the leading proponent.
-The Ferns of Great Britain and Ireland, published in 1857 and The Nature-printed British Sea-weeds, published 1859-60 are the primary examples of his process.
+Very few books were actually printed by this method during the nineteenth century.
+The Ferns of Great Britain and Ireland, published in 1857 and The Nature-printed British Sea-weeds, published 1859-60 are the primary examples.
 The process was ideal for showing the thin two-dimensional fronds of ferns and seaweed, but less successful with more fleshy plants.
 Bradbury’s death in 1860, at the age of twenty-nine, seeded to end major interest in the process.

 DiNoto, Andrea, and David Winter.
 The Pressed Plant.
 New York: Stewart, Tabori & Chang, 2000. p.
 10